 ASA uses both quantitative and qualitative measures to determine academic progress.
 Quantitative measures are the total number of credits attempted by the student in his or her program of study.
 For purposes of Satisfactory Academic Progress standards, credit hours attempted include any hours for which a student has incurred a financial obligation regardless of whether or not the student successfully completed the course.
-For more information on Academic Progress see the ASA College Catalog, page 41.
+For more information on Academic Progress see the ASA College Catalog.

 ASA College is committed to respecting your privacy.
 You can visit official ASA College websites without revealing any personal information.
 Should you choose to provide us with any personal information, you can be assured that it will only be used by ASA to conduct official school business and personal information will never be disseminated to any unaffiliated third party.
 Review our entire Online Privacy and Security Policy by clicking here.

 It is required of every ASA College student to submit Immunization records to the Registrar’s office within 30 days of the start of the semester.
 This is listed in the ASA College Student Handbook.